Custom Schemas

 - AI-Ready: Customize schemas to include fields optimized for vectorization and enrichment.

 You can define and manage Custom Schemas programmatically.
-Here’s how:
+Learn more about Admin API Custom Schema Configuration

 Example: Creating a Custom Schema